All Products

 LIMIT 10;

-• The GROUP BY clause is executed before the SELECT clause.
-Therefore, the columns in the GROUP BY clause can be specified by the column names of the input table for the SELECT statement, or by an expression that is formed from the columns of that table.
-When you use the GROUP BY clause, note the following points:
+• GROUP BY is executed before SELECT.
+Columns in GROUP BY can be specified by the column names of the input table, or by an expression formed from the columns of that table.
+Aliases defined in the SELECT list can also be used in GROUP BY.

-• All columns in the SELECT list that are not encapsulated in an aggregate function must be included in the GROUP BY clause.
+• All columns in the SELECT list that are not wrapped in an aggregate function must appear in the GROUP BY clause.

 SELECT region FROM sale_detail GROUP BY region;